Fufufafa: Chilli pari connection

 On 3 September 2024, the X account '@_mardial_' uploaded a screenshot of a Kaskus account named fufufafa, dated 3 November 2014, asking where to buy steak-cutting scissors at 8:04 AM.
 The post also included a screenshot of a tweet by the X account Chilli Pari, which is the name of the catering business started by Gibran, asking the same question at 11:06 AM on the same date, using the same formatting.
 The fufufafa account is also known to have posted that it "forgot the password of the Raka Gnarly account." fufufafa's account also wrote that he is named 'Raka' with the X account '@rkgbrn'.
 The Raka Gnarly account was created in December 2006 and was last active on 7 October 2011.
 A Kaskus account named fufufafa was created in July 2013 and last commented in 2019.
 These accounts have also been known to denigrate labourers.

 The image of Gibran looking at Didit during a gathering was widely shared across social media amidst fufufafa's insults toward Prabowo and Didit.

 Several posts from the fufufafa account from 2014 has stirred controversy by targeting Prabowo Subianto and his family, including his son, Didit Hediprasetyo, such as, "Divorced wife, gay son, so who will you celebrate Eid with?", "Poor presidential candidate with a gay designer son," and "After being mualaf, he gets divorced, has a gay son, has one testicle left, failed to run for president, and is out of money."
-These social media jab has drawn criticism, with some even labeling it as insulting and homophobic.
+These social media jabs have drawn criticism, with some labeling them as insulting and homophobic.
 Indonesian netizens also discovered a humorous poem about Prabowo made by fufufafa in 2014.
 In the poem, fufufafa imagines Prabowo climbing Mount Semeru, upon reaching the summit, Prabowo raises the red-and-white flag and calls for reconciliation with Titiek Suharto, Prabowo's ex-wife, whom he separated in 1998.
 At the time, rumors of Prabowo's intention to reconcile with Titiek were rampant.
 After that moment, the poem humorously describes Prabowo "rolling down the mountain like a hedgehog.
 Upon reaching the bottom, He immediately buys a roasted corn."